 Product Discovery is a process that helps you focus on what matters in your product.
 It helps you learn about your customers and their problems so you can build something they want.
 It's a key part of the agile process, and it's important to connect it to other processes like Scrum and user research.

-Product Discovery is a process of reducing uncertainty in regard to problems worth solving and solutions worth building.
-It is typically conducted as a cross-functional team and should focus on the problem space rather than the solution space.
+Product Discovery is a process of reducing risk or uncertainty with problems worth solving and solutions worth building.
+It is typically conducted as a product trio or more expansion cross-functional team, and should focus on the problem space rather than the solution space.